Sunghwan0112/WAVEGUIDE-SINE-MODULATION-DIPOLE-SIMULATION/README.md

   - **Grating Modulation**: Control over the waveguide’s modulation via variables like K_grating and x_span.
 - **Comparative Analysis**: Evaluate different grating shapes to ascertain the most efficient pattern in terms of optical diffraction efficiency.

+## Detailed Results :bar_chart:
+### Ansys Simulation Results
+- **Grating Efficiency Analysis**: The sine wave grating consistently produces the highest peak, which aligns closely with theoretical expectations, demonstrating the best optical diffraction efficiency.
+- **Waveguide Length Consideration**: The analysis determined the minimum waveguide length required for effective light transmission, which enhances the setup's practical application in real-world scenarios.
+- **Scalability**: Successfully extended the 2D modeling equations to 3D to accommodate realistic scenarios and broader application contexts.

+### Dipole Simulation Results
+- **Model Validation**: The Dipole Simulation results matched perfectly with theoretical values, confirming the accuracy of the simulation models used.
+- **Efficiency Comparison**: Dipole Simulations demonstrated a similar trend in efficiency across varying grating shapes, with adjustments in dipole configuration slightly altering the output, highlighting the importance of precise mode selection.
+- **Operational Flexibility**: Unlike Ansys Simulation, Dipole Simulation does not depend heavily on mode selection, offering more robust and consistent results.

 ## Installation Instructions :gear:
 1. **Clone the Repository**:
    ```bash